 Live near Baton Rouge?
 You can drop it off in person instead.
 Just go to:

 Baton Rouge, Louisiana 70809

 But don’t send the form by itself!
-Louisiana also requires a Certificate of Existence (or Good Standing) from the state where the LLC was formed.
+Louisiana also requires a Certificate of Good Standing from the state where the LLC was formed.
 Contact your home state government to obtain one.